BekajMelos/oms-sensemaking/CONTRIBUTING.md

 ### Submitting Changes For Review

-- Push your topic branch to Gittea
+- Push your topic branch to Gitea

 - Submit a Pull Request